Renewal of your policy and renewal conditions

 Premiums are expressed by age.
 Therefore, keep in mind that your premium will also be adjusted according to your age (i.e. will increase to tka einto consideration the risk increase for the Insurer).

 Please note that subscribing to an international health insurance does not free you from the local regulations.
-If you are eligible to contribute to the local healthcare system in certain countries and do not have local cover in place, you may be subject to paying a tax levy
+If you are eligible to contribute to a local health system, make sure that you are compliant.
+Otherwise, you may be subject to paying a tax levy.